 The holy dwelling places of the Most High.

 God is in the midst of her, she will not be moved;

 God will help her when morning dawns.
 (NASU Ps 46:4-5)

-So let me pass along to you, my dear ones, a warning, and some comfort from Jesus from his words in the Gospel of John, chapter 10.
+So let me pass along to you, my dear ones, a warning and some comfort from Jesus, which I have drawn from His words in the Gospel of John, chapter 10.

 Jesus has led His sheep and He has been their shepherd for two millennia.
-His Spirit has endwelt His people and they have known Him, but more importantly, He has known His people.
-He was not upset when man’s reference point for understanding the movement of heavenly bodies transitioned from the face of the earth to the sun.
+His Spirit has dwelled in His people and they have known him, but more importantly, He has known His people.
+He was not upset when Man’s reference point for understanding the movement of heavenly bodies transitioned for Man from the face of the earth to the sun.
 He is not troubled by layers of rock that some point to as proof of millions and millions of years of earth history.
-He is not confused about how He created men to be different than women.
-His Word is just as trustworthy and true today as it has ever been.
-Do not fret over the carryings on of men who are, in their hearts, at war with their Creator, who is your God.
+He is not confused about how He created men to be different from women.
+His Word is as trustworthy and true today as it has ever been.
+Do not fret over the carryings-on of men who are, in their hearts, at war with their creator, who is your God.
 But rather trust in the LORD!